mgsloan/mzr/readme.md

 The main current goals are:

-* A `mzr shell` command, which starts a shell with its own mutable snapshot of the repository (called a "mizer context").
+* A `mzr shell` command, which starts a shell with its own mutable snapshot of the repository (called a "mizer zone").

-* A `mzr switch` command, which switches the current shell to a different mizer context.
+* A `mzr switch` command, which switches the current shell to a different mizer zone.

-* A `mzr run` command, which creates a temporary mizer context and runs a command within it.
+* A `mzr run` command, which creates a temporary mizer zone and runs a command within it.
 This way you can run a build and continue editing your files.

-* The different contexts should share the same git repository, rather than also forking the repository state.
+* The different zones should share the same git repository, rather than also forking the repository state.
 This can either use a mechanism like `git worktree`, or something like the old mechanism for